Pottinger Street

 Pottinger Street is a street in Central, Hong Kong.
-It is also known as the Stone Slabs Street (石板街 (sek6 baan2 gaai1)) since the street is paved unevenly by granite stone steps.
+It is also known as the Stone Slabs Street (石板街 (sek6 baan2 gaai1)) since the street is paved with uneven granite stone steps.
 It was named in 1858 after Henry Pottinger, the first Governor of Hong Kong, serving from 1843 to 1844.
 It is a Grade I historic building.

 Location

 The street was originally on the slope between Queen's Road Central and Hollywood Road.
 This section is entirely covered by stone slabs.
-It then crosses Stanley Street and Wellington Street and ends at the western end of Hollywood Road, just after it meets Wyndham Street.
+Starting up from Queen's Road Central, it crosses Stanley Street and Wellington Street and ends at the eastern end of Hollywood Road, just after it meets Wyndham Street.

 Central District underwent several reclamation projects, and extended the street north from Queen's Road Central to Connaught Road Central, junctioning Des Voeux Road Central.
 Buildings like Man Yee Building, Wing On House, Chinachem Tower and Hong Kong Chinese Bank Building are located at this section.
 This is the only section that allows vehicular traffic and not being paved by stone slabs.